moe-lk/sis/README.md

 2. Docker Compose

-To run the application do run docker-composer build && docker-compose run
+To run the application do run docker-composer build && docker-compose up